top of page

 Daytime and late night ceilidhs, morris dancing in Southwell town centre, dance workshops and more...

-Late night on Friday on the Folk Stage, Nathern will show you how it's done.
-On Saturday night it's Tautus Roks and on Sunday morning, blow the cobwebs away with Banter.
+Late night on Friday on the Folk Stage, Alistair Anderson will run a Northumbrian ceilidh.
+On Saturday night it's Blackbeard's Tea Party and on Sunday morning it's TBC.

 Feet First are the UK’s longest running Appalachian Dance Team, performing traditional steps choreographed into performance dances in much the same way as the American Appalachian teams do, with many influences like Ballroom, Irish, Greek, clog, Morris and jazz: high energy, fast and fun.